jvineis/jvineis.github.io/_teaching/2014-spring-teaching-1.md

 location: "City, Country"
 ---

-#This is a description of a teaching experience.
-You can use markdown like any other post.
+I'll describe all of my teaching experience and philosophy.
 #
 #Heading 1
 #======